 The term “soft power” has gained global prominence over the last two decades.
 A whole series of recent global events seem to show how it is hard, not soft, power that states are turning to to pursue their national interests – look at the Russian annexation of Crimea and destabilization of Ukraine, the return of power rivalry between China and Japan, competing territorial claims in the South China Sea, and of course the turmoil in the Middle East.
 So, is “soft power” still relevant?
-And what is the nature and utility of American soft power – which is widely recognized to be number 1 in the world – while hard power is making a comeback as the relative balance of power in the world shifts against the U.S.?
+And what is the nature and utility of American soft power—which is widely recognized as a leader in the world—while hard power is making a comeback as the relative balance of power in the world shifts against the U.S.?

 On October 2, 2014, the USC Center on Public Diplomacy and the BBC hosted an expert panel at the University of Southern California to discuss the relevance of soft power.
 Joining BBC presenter Ritula Shah were P.J.
 Crowley, Global Communication Fellow, George Washington University; Robert G. Kaufman, Professor, Pepperdine University; Olga Oliker, Associate Director of the International Security and Defense Policy Center at RAND; and Jay Wang, Director, USC Center on Public Diplomacy.
 The program was recorded for broadcast on BBC’s The World Tonight and as a special debate on the BBC’s World Service.
 Below is an edited excerpt from their discussion.
 To hear the broadcast on BBC’s The World Tonight, click here and to download this edited transcript as a PDF, click here

 RITULA SHAH: In an environment where the world order is shifting unpredictably, is soft power a luxury?
 Is it hard power that gets governments, and in particular the U.S. government, what they want?
 Does soft power really matter?